 How To Protect Your Credit Repair Business from Phishing Scams

 Have you ever received an email that appears to come from a real financial institution, e-commerce site, government agency, or any other service, business or individual?
 Has it asked you to share personal information such as account numbers, passwords or Social Security numbers?
-Be careful, there’s a possibility that it was sent to you by a cybercriminal.
+Be careful, there’s a possibility that it was sent to you by a cybercriminal and its a phishing attack.

-Phishing attacks use email or malicious websites to infect your machine with malware and viruses in order to collect personal and financial information.
-According to the Department of Homeland Security, cybercriminals attempt to lure users to click on a link or open an attachment that infects their computer with viruses or malware, creating vulnerability and attacks.
+Phishing attacks use email or malicious websites to infect your machine with malware and viruses.
+They do it in order to collect personal and financial information.
+According to the Department of Homeland Security, cybercriminals attempt to lure users to click on a link or open an attachment.
+It then that infects their computer with viruses or malware, creating vulnerability and attacks.

 Protect your credit repair business from phishing scams with these three tips shared by GoDaddy.com: